 - He left His purse to Judas.

-- His body to Joseph of Arimathea
+- His body was given to Joseph of Arimathea.

-- His mother to John
+- His mother was given to John.

-- His clothes to the soldiers
+- His clothes were given to the soldiers.

-- His peace to His disciples
+- His peace was given to His disciples.

-- His supper to His followers
+- His supper was given to His followers.

-- Himself as an example and as a servant
+- Himself was given as an example.

-- His Gospel to the world
+- His Gospel was given to the world.

-- His presence always with God's children.
+- His presence is always with God's children.